-A: We sense how painful this is for you, and pray that you will be spared additional pain.
+A: We sense how painful this is for you and pray that you will be spared additional pain.
 Some folk feel they have all the answers, and that the solution is simply to adhere to this or that program.
 The fact is, almost all of us know what to do—it is actually doing it that’s the problem.

 Nearly all weight loss regimes work in the short-term.
 The problem, such as yours, is sticking with them.
 We have written of the benefits of those programs that involve group support.
-Clearly, group support helps—be it CHIP (Coronary Health Improvement Project), Weight Watchers, or others—but the real difficulty is that there has to be a permanent lifestyle change.
-This takes a total commitment, not to weight loss but to a different lifestyle.
+Clearly, group support helps, be it CHIP (Coronary Health Improvement Project), Weight Watchers, or others, but the real difficulty is that there has to be a permanent lifestyle change.
+This takes a total commitment, not to weight loss, but to a different lifestyle.

 Vegetarians are usually lighter in weight than omnivores, but not always.
 One can become very overweight on really good food!
 Just because the bread is 100 percent whole grain doesn’t mean it has fewer calories; it may actually have more!
 Brown rice is a healthful food, but a plate stacked high will make anyone gain weight.
-Fruits are relatively low in calories, but a couple of pounds of grapes are really packed in calories.
+Fruits are relatively low in calories, but a couple of pounds of grapes are packed full of calories.
 Nuts are heart-healthful and their fats seem to be protective, but any fat has nine calories for every gram.

 Despite our belief that temperance in eating is the key to weight control, we know many find it difficult to be temperate.
 Temperance is a fruit of the Spirit, so we need to seek help from the Lord.
 Ellen White wrote: “Many professed health reformers are nothing less than gluttons” (Counsels on Health, p.
 160), but on the next page she also cautions against extremists who try to get others to conform to their false standards.